 Elisabeth began visiting Holloway in north London in the 1970s, convinced that women in prison should receive an education.
 The article she wrote on commission for Nova magazine on conditions there was subject to censorship by the Home Office before publication, and publication was prohibited.

 In 1982 she took a degree in English at King’s College, London.
 Later, while preparing for her PhD on the presentation of self in women’s biographical literature, she taught courses on the novel at both King’s and Royal Holloway.

-A committed socialist, Elisabeth would like to see the distribution of property thoroughly overhauled, the abolition of public schools and their charity status, and increased access to publicly funded local libraries rather than their systematic closure.
-Everyone, she argues, is entitled to be warm and dry, with a roof over their head in affordable housing.
-She is also an ardent supporter of assisted death.
+A committed socialist, Elisabeth hoped to see the distribution of property thoroughly overhauled, the abolition of public schools and their charity status, and increased access to publicly funded local libraries rather than their systematic closure.
+Everyone, she argued, is entitled to be warm and dry, with a roof over their head in affordable housing.
+She was also an ardent supporter of assisted death.

-Elisabeth is passionate about her balcony garden, books, concert-going – especially lieder – and above all, her friendships.
+Elisabeth was passionate about her balcony garden, books, concert-going – especially lieder – and above all, her friendships.

 She died on 1 September 2020 after a long period of illness.